Chaga Mushroom Gummies: The Complete Antioxidant & Immune Support Guide (2026)

 Timeline of Effects

 Weeks 1-2: Essentially nothing noticeable subjectively.
 Chaga's benefits are happening at the cellular level — antioxidant compounds are reducing oxidative stress loads.
 Some people notice mildly improved digestion from the prebiotic effects.
-Your microdosing protocol feels the same as before.

 Who Should Be Cautious